Can dogs eat pickles?

 This is because the ideal percentage is 0.3% when it comes to sodium.

 That is to say that your dog’s daily intake of sodium should be very minimal.
-Which in turn allows us to understand that adding in a sodium rich food such pickles, could have disastrous effects on our dog’s digestive system and overall health.
+This in turn allows us to understand that adding in a sodium-rich food such as pickles, could have disastrous effects on our dog’s digestive system and overall health.

 Can Dogs Eat Pickles: What does a Typical Pickle Look Like?